agent932/blinkt-server/README.md

 ## Simple Blinkt Server for Raspberry Pi

+## this is a forked version from balena-io-playground/blinkt-server which i have modified to run on a pi0w with belana-cloud.

 Simple project for showing a tiny web-server with bad UI controlling an RPi with a Blinkt interface.